euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 		- regional IP allocation
 		- Expandable to any RFC 1918 size
 		- ranges cannot overlap between subnets of the same network
-		- an auto mode network can be migrated to cu
+		- an auto mode network can be migrated to custom made for finer control
 - Subnetworks.
 Allow to segregate environment
 - Regions  and Zones. protection and high availability
 - IP Addresses, provide internal and external use along with granular IP address range selection